Coastal Cleanup Day on the Morro Bay Sandspit RSVP

 Service and Citizen Science on the Sandspit

-You can also find additional cleanup spots in Morro Bay and beyond on ECOSLO’s Coastal Cleanup Day website.
+You can also find additional cleanup spots in Morro Bay and beyond on ECOSLO’s Creeks to Coast website.

-We’ll meet at Morro Bay Landing at 8:15 a.m. to sign in and hear about the Morro Bay sandspit’s vulnerable snowy plover population.
-Then, at 8:30, we’ll catch a boat ride with Captain Stew’s Bay Cruise over to the north end of the sandspit to start our cleanup.
+We’ll meet at Morro Bay Landing at 8:30 a.m. to sign in and then catch a boat ride with Captain Stew’s Bay Cruise over to the north end of the sandspit to start our cleanup at 8:45.
 (Everyone must sign in before boarding.)
 Once we land, we’ll clean the beach and tally the types of trash we find.

 We will depart the sandspit for the Embarcadero between 12:00 and 12:15 p.m.
 Please keep an eye out for an email from the Estuary Program the week before the event.

 Please let us know as soon as possible if you are not able to make the cleanup.
 We often have a waiting list for the event.
 Thank you!

 Morro Bay National Estuary Program brings together citizens, local governments, non-profits, agencies, and landowners to protect and restore the Morro Bay estuary.